 This exercise will help your child flip their negative thoughts into positive thoughts.

 Have them write down a nagging negative thought they keep having, then have them positively rewrite the thought.
 You can also discuss why they feel they keep having these negative thoughts and how the negative thought is making them feel.
 (Sad, useless, incapable)

 You can see some examples in our self-esteem kit.

-You can also ask your child to examine past mistakes or failure and write what they have learned
+You can also ask your child to examine past mistakes or failures and write what they have learned.

 After they have rewritten their sentence, you can tell how they feel with the new positive thought.

 This helps kids to dream big and share what’s on their minds.
 Kids can start to see their lives as happy and full of possibilities.

 - Where do I see myself in five years?